nicorobo/element-calc/README.md

 _This is an elderly project, one of the first things I made while teaching myself Javascript in college.
-I recently converted it to Vite so I could get it running again without playing with all the old Gulp plugins, but I've left the sweet, naive essence of the code in-tact ❤️_
+I recently converted it to Vite so I could get it running again without playing with all the old Gulp plugins, but I've left the sweet, naive essence of the code intact ❤️_

 # element-calc